Neilfoster/MPSimon/README.md

 ## UX
 The project was designed to replicate the look of the MPC drum machine.
 I added a different color to each pad everytime it is hit to give the user a visual refernce aswell as an aural reference.
+This game is aimed at all ages and abilities.
-> As an avid memory game fan I wanted to play a game that both challenged my memory and give me a fun way to do it
+> As an avid memory game fan I wanted to play a game that both challenged my memory and give me a fun way to do it.

-> As an experienced drum machine user I wanted a challenging game that could really test my my memory, strict mode was exactly what i was looking for
+> As an experienced drum machine user I wanted a challenging game that could really test my my memory, strict mode was exactly what i was looking for.

 ## Features
 * Power Button - allows users to toggle on/off the power on the machine.
 When